Shuten-dōji: Summary (oldest version)

 The oldest text (Ōeyama Ekotoba or Ōeyama Emaki) version the legend can be summarized as follows:

 During the reign of Emperor Ichijō (r.
 986–1011), a large number of missing people were being reported in the capital city of Kyoto, most of the victims being young women.
 Abe no Seimei, the famous onmyōdō diviner of the imperial court, determines that the oni-king of Mt. Ōe (later identified as Shuten-dōji) was responsible for the abductions.
-The Emperor then commanded Minamoto no Raikō (Minamoto no Yorimitsu) and Fujiwara no Hōshō to exterminate this demon.
+The Emperor then commanded Minamoto no Raikō (Minamoto no Yorimitsu) and Fujiwara no Hōshō (Fujiwara no Yasumasa) to exterminate this demon.
 Raikō had his four lieutenants called the shitennō while Hōshō had only the junior secretary (shōgen) of Dazaifu to assist them.
 The party left Kyoto in the year 995.

 The party encountered a group of four men who turned out to be transformations of four deities.
 At their recommendation, Raikō and his retinue disguised themselves as yamabushi priests.
 (Note: Not actually ordained priests but laymen training and practicing asceticism, typically in the mountains.)
 When they traveled through a cave-tunnel, they came to a river and found an old kidnapped woman doing the laundry.
 (Note: The old woman said her life had so far been spared since she seemed too sinewy and hard-boned to eat, and had served as a laundress for the demon-king for 200 years.)
 The old woman explained that the kidnapped young maidens were being forced to act as maidservants, but the ogres wantonly slaughtered the girls, ate their flesh and drank their blood.